-New Hampshire Institute of Art is a private, nonprofit school in an urban setting in Manchester, New Hampshire.
-New Hampshire Institute of Art was founded in 1898 and now enrolls around 402 students a year, including 342 undergrads.
-New Hampshire Institute of Art offers on-campus housing for up to 166 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 70% of students stay on-campus and participate in campus events and social life.
+New Hampshire Institute of Art is a private, nonprofit school in the urban setting of Manchester, New Hampshire.
+New Hampshire Institute of Art was founded in 1898 and the school enrolls around 402 students per year, which includes 342 undergrad students.
+New Hampshire Institute of Art offers housing for up to 166 students.
+Most students live in off campus housing, and 70% of students spend their weekends on campus.

 Interested in journalism or communications?
 New Hampshire Institute of Art students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.